mui/tech-challenge-design-engineer/README.md

-# ⚛️ Design Engineer @ MUI: Technical challenge
+# Design Engineer technical challenge @ MUI

 This challenge is part of the hiring process at MUI for the Design Engineer position.
 The idea is to make as much progress as possible under a given time constraint (3-4 hours).